Great Bad Movies: Moontrap (1988)

-The late '80s and early '90s were the golden age of the Direct To Video Flick.
-The number of video-rental stores was exploding across America, and those stores constantly demanding fresh product to fill their shelves and continue feeding the habits of movie addicts.
-Low-budget movie makers like A-Pix, Full Moon Studios, Shapiro-Glickenhaus Entertainment, Empire Pictures, Republic Pictures (and many more) were more than happy to provide these video chains with a steady flow of B-grade goodies, most of which skipped traditional theatrical distribution entirely and "premiered" directly on good ol' VHS tape.
+The late '80s and early '90s were the golden age of the Direct To Video movie.
+The number of video-rental stores was exploding across America, and those stores constantly demanded fresh product to fill their shelves and feed the habits of movie addicts.
+Low-budget movie makers like A-Pix, Full Moon Studios, Shapiro-Glickenhaus Entertainment, Empire Pictures, Republic Pictures (and many more) were more than happy to provide video stores with a steady flow of B-grade goodies, most of which skipped traditional theatrical distribution entirely and "premiered" directly on good ol' VHS tape.
 It was a great time to be alive, especially if you were a fan of cheap horror, sci-fi and action adventure movies!!

 "Moontrap" on Blu-Ray:

 Moontrap begins with a quick flashback to the 1969 moon landing.
 As the astronauts descend onto the lunar surface, they're being watched by some sort of mechanical eyeball-looking thingy which pokes out from beneath the ground, then quickly retreats.
 From there we jump to the present day (well, the late '80s present day, anyway), where we meet space-shuttle astronauts Koenig and Campbell, who've been sent to intercept an unidentified craft in orbit around the Moon.
 When Koenig space-walks around the bizarre ship, he discovers a hole in the hull and after rooting around inside for a while, brings two items from it back to his shuttle: a mummified humanoid body and a strange metallic egg-like device of unknown origin.
 This, of course, will prove to be a spectacularly bad decision for everyone involved as the film goes on (cue ominous music).